GabrielZre/GabrielZre/README.md

 Project repository: [ProfiScooter_V1](https://github.com/GabrielZre/ProfiScooter_V1)
 Overall look of project on this moment: https://imgur.com/a/A55s6An

 - 💞️ I am looking for an full time job as a Java / Android developer.
-I am open to learning new technologies and cloud solutions.
+I am open to learning new technologies and cloud solutions. | UPDATE: SUCCESS

   I am also open to other job offers 🙂